-So what do you do when you are rich beyond desire and want your 1954 40 foot Spartan Imperial Mansion beside the Nueces River in Uvalde, Texas, a well known flood prone area?
+So what do you do when you are rich beyond desire and want your 40 foot, 1954 Spartan Imperial Mansion beside the Nueces River in Uvalde, Texas, a well-known flood prone area?

 First, you hire architect Andrew Hinmann.
 Next, you sit back and wait for all the awesome to come together.
-And it came together in a unusual, unconventional fashion and I love unusual and unconventional!
+And it came together in an unusual, unconventional fashion and I love unusual and unconventional!

 While gazing from a distance you can’t tell that the heart of this structure sits a gorgeous Spartan mobile home.
 Walking toward it, however, you realize that this is far more than a fancy home sitting beside a river.

 In fact, one could simply call it a garage that houses a remodeled mobile home.
 There’s nothing but a bathroom, a 25 foot screened deck and a sleeping tower ‘attached’ to this Spartan.
 Together, though, they make a remarkable habitat.
-Not too contemporary, not to classic.
+Not too contemporary, not too classic.
 Just a fine mixture of both.

 Sitting 30 feet above the river and 5 feet above the flood plain on concrete piers anchored 25 feet into the ground, this Spartan is safe from any flooding disasters or wind, or probably even a tornado.
 It’s wrapped and bundled with 45 feet steel beams and ipe wood.
-Additional features include a redwood hot tub that the owner re-salvaged and rain water catchment systems.
+Additional features include a redwood hot tub that the owner re-salvaged and rainwater catchment systems.

 The Spartan is not attached to the structure.
 They used a gasket connection system as not to scar the mobile homes exterior.
 It’s safely butted up against the screened deck and has a metal roof over it.
 This helps to keep the home cool and allows the mobile home to shine, literally.

 The tower provides an additional sleeping area as well as a nice viewing station.
 There are only 2 windows (other than whats in the Spartan) in this entire structure.
 The porthole window in the bathroom can be covered with the sliding mirror for additional privacy.
-Everything else is simply screens.
+Everything else is simply screened.
 The owner has an allergy to bug bites so every precaution was made to keep the biting bugs away, they even screened under the deck boards.
 That’s smart!